wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
+- May 2025, our work on "Tensor robust principal component analysis via the tensor nuclear over Frobenius norm" was accepted by Journal of Scientific Computing;

 - Sep.
 2024, our work on "OwMatch: Conditional Self-Labeling with Consistency for Open-world Semi-Supervised Learning" was accepted by NeurIPS; our work on "Minimizing Quotient Regularization Model" was accepted by Inverse Problems and Imaging.